eliranbi/MadridLabDocumentation/workbooks/Lab11/README.md

 3. By default the application timeout is 60 seconds, lets open the web console and change the "How long the successful sate valid for (seconds)" to 10 seconds.

-4. Select the **UserLogin** adapter under the adpater list on the left side menu.
+4. Select the **UserLogin** adapter under the adapter list on the left side menu.

 	<img src="images/Lab11-token-valid-1.png" width="650"/>